sourcegraph/checkup/README.md

 If you'd rather do this manually, see the [instructions on the wiki](https://github.com/sourcegraph/checkup/wiki/Provisioning-S3-Manually) but keeping in mind the region must be **US Standard**.

+## Checkup status page

+Checkup now has a local HTTP server that supports serving checks stored in:

+- FS (local filesystem storage),
+- MySQL
+- PostgreSQL
+- SQLite3 (not enabled by default)

+You can run `checkup serve` from the folder which contains `checkup.json` and the `statuspage/` folder.

+### Setting up the status page for GitHub

+You will need to edit `

-## Setting up the status page
+### Setting up the status page for S3

-In statuspage/js, use the contents of [config_template.js](https://github.com/sourcegraph/checkup/blob/master/statuspage/js/config_template.js) to fill out [config.js](https://github.com/sourcegraph/checkup/blob/master/statuspage/js/config.js), which is used by the status page.
-This is where you specify how to access the storage system you just provisioned for check files.
+In statuspage/js, use the contents of [config_s3.js](https://github.com/sourcegraph/checkup/blob/master/statuspage/js/config_s3.js) to fill out [config.js](https://github.com/sourcegraph/checkup/blob/master/statuspage/js/config.js), which is used by the status page.

-The status page can be served over HTTPS by running `caddy -host status.mysite.com` on the command line.
-(You can use [getcaddy.com](https://getcaddy.com) to install Caddy.)
+This is where you specify how to access the S3 storage bucket you just provisioned for check files.

 As you perform checks, the status page will update every so often with the latest results. **Only checks that are stored will appear on the status page.**